-December 31, 2022 2021 Other intangible assets - gross \$ 203,242 \$ 203,217 Accumulated amortization (151,779) (143,147) Other intangible assets - net \$ 51,463 \$ 60,070 Other intangible liabilities - gross \$ 13,860 \$ 13,860 Accumulated amortization (13,280) (12,120) Other intangible liabilities - net \$ 580 \$ 1,740
+December 31,

+2023 2022

+Other intangible assets - gross \$ 184,622 \$ 203,242

+Accumulated amortization (141,695) (151,779)

+Other intangible assets - net \$ 42,927 \$ 51,463

+Other intangible liabilities - gross \$ 8,800 \$ 13,860

+Accumulated amortization (8,800) (13,280)

+Other intangible liabilities - net \$ \$ 580

 The costs of intangible assets and liabilities are amortized to expense in a systematic and rational manner over their estimated useful lives.
-For the years ended December 31, 2022, 2021, and 2020, the amortization expense for intangibles was \$7.6 million, \$7.8 million, and \$9.2 million, respectively.
-Estimated net amortization expense for amortizable intangible assets and liabilities for the next five years (2023 - 2027) is approximately \$8.0 million, \$8.5 million, \$6.3 million, and \$5.0 million, respectively, and \$14.6 million thereafter.
-As of December 31, 2022, the weighted average amortization period for intangible assets and liabilities was approximately 7 years.
+For the years ended December 31, 2023, 2022, and 2021, the amortization expense for intangibles was \$8.1 million, \$7.6 million, and \$7.8 million, respectively.
+Estimated net amortization expense for amortizable intangible assets and liabilities for the next five years

+(2024 - 2028) is approximately \$8.5 million, \$8.5 million, \$6.3 million, \$5.0 million, and \$3.5 million, respectively, and \$11.1 million thereafter.
+As of December 31, 2023, the weighted average amortization period for intangible assets and liabilities was approximately seven years.

 Revenue Recognition.
 The majority of marine transportation revenue is derived from term contracts, ranging from one to three years, some of which have renewal options, and the remainder is from spot contracts.
 The majority of the term contracts by revenue are for terms of one year.
 The Company provides marine transportation services for its customers and, in almost all cases, does not assume ownership of the products it transports.
-A term contract is an agreement with a specific customer to transport cargo from a designated origin to a designated destination at a set rate or at a daily rate.
+The Company enters into agreements with its customers to transport cargo from a designated origin to a designated destination at a set rate (affreightment) or at a daily rate (time charter).
 The rate may or may not escalate during the term of the contract, however, the base rate generally remains constant and contracts often include escalation provisions to recover changes in specific costs such as fuel.
-A spot contract is an agreement with a customer to move cargo from a specific origin to a designated destination for a rate negotiated at the time the cargo movement takes place.
-Spot contract rates are at the current "market" rate, including fuel, and are subject to market volatility.
+Time charter or contracts of affreightment of one year or greater are considered term contract revenues and agreements of less than a year are included in spot contract revenues.
+Spot contracts typically involve an agreement with a customer to move cargo from a specific origin to a designated destination for a rate generally negotiated at the time the cargo movement takes place.
+Spot contract rates are typically at the current "market" rate, including fuel, and are subject to market volatility.
 The Company uses a voyage accounting method of revenue recognition for its marine transportation revenues which allocates voyage revenue based on the percent of the voyage completed during the period.
 The performance of the service is invoiced as the transaction occurs and payment is required depending on each specific customer's credit.

 Distribution products and services are generally sold based upon purchase orders or preferential service agreements with the customer that include fixed or determinable prices.
 Parts sales are recognized when control transfers to the customer, generally when title passes upon shipment to customers.
 Service revenue is recognized over time as the service is provided using measures of progress utilizing hours worked or costs incurred as a percentage of estimated hours or expected costs.
-Revenue from rental agreements is recognized on a straight-line basis over the rental period.
+Revenue from rental agreements is generally recognized on a straight-line basis over the rental period.
 The Company recognizes the revenues on manufacturing activities upon shipment and transfer of control to the customer.
 The transactions in the distribution and services segment ("KDS") are typically invoiced as parts are shipped or upon the completion of the service job.
 Contract manufacturing activities are generally invoiced upon shipment and the Company will often get deposits from its customers prior to starting work, or progress payments during the project depending on the credit worthiness of the customer and the size of the project.